 Like many Singaporean and Malaysian Eurasian recipes, the Eurasian Beef Smore has its origins in Portuguese Malacca.
 And like so many Eurasian dishes, this one has a European base with Asian spices and flavouring.

 What is a Eurasian?

 Eurasian, as its name implies, is a mix of European and Asian.
 Generally speaking, in Singapore and Malaysia, Eurasian food is a mix of Asian food with a strong Portuguese influence, although the term Eurasian was initially coined for Anglo Indians in the time of the British Raj in India.
 These days, with the countless intermarriages, the term encompasses all manner of Caucasian heritage.
-Here, in the UK, my kids are English, as my husband is English, but were they to live in Singapore, they’d be called Eurasians!
-Go figure!

 You’ll see a strong resemblance to many European beef stews, but the Eurasian Beef Smore is a much darker version because of the added soy sauces and of course, you can’t miss the julienned ginger.
 It’s cooked with carrots and potatoes and is eaten with a plate of hot steaming white rice although my favourite method is with liberally buttered crusty bread or some mashed potatoes.

 On a slight tangent, the picture below shows you a hotel on the banks of Malacca River or Sungei Melaka in Malay.
 Its architecture is very heavily Portuguese influenced, as is its name, Casa del Rio.

 The traditional method of making the Eurasian Beef Smore is to crumble a scone or two (yes, really) at the end of the cooking, as a thickening agent.
 I omit this and go with the flour at the start method.